 During the design and the layout process only people involved in the specific development project for an IC have access to sensitive data.
 Different people are responsible for the design data and for customer related data.
-The security measures installed within Philips ensure a secure computer system and provide appropriate equipment for the different development tasks.
+The security measures installed within NXP ensure a secure computer system and provide appropriate equipment for the different development tasks.

-The verified layout data is provided by the developers of Philips Semiconductors, Business Line Identification directly to the wafer fab.
+The verified layout data is provided by the developers of NXP Semiconductors, Business Line Identification directly to the wafer fab.
 The wafer fab generates and forwards the layout data related to the different photo masks to the manufacturer of the photo masks.
-The photo masks are generated off-site and verified against the design data of the development before the usage.
-The accountability and the traceability is ensured among the wafer fab and the photo mask provider.